robinet/knowledge-base/Guidelines/Repository-Layout/git-repository-layout.1.0.0.md

 ### :fa-file: `README.md`

-Repository *README* file
+**Required.** Repository *README* file

-Team is adviced to follow suggestions from [Make a README](https://www.makeareadme.com/#suggestions-for-a-good-readme)
+Team is advised to follow suggestions from [Make a README](https://www.makeareadme.com/#suggestions-for-a-good-readme)

+> **:fa-lightbulb-o: TIP**
-> *Tip*: [Wikipedia](https://en.wikipedia.org/wiki/README) has a good summary about this and other common files distributed with software
+> [Wikipedia](https://en.wikipedia.org/wiki/README) has a good summary about this and other common files distributed with software

 ### :fa-file: `.gitignore`

-Not strictly required by git, but so helpful that should be considered mandatory
+**Required.** Not strictly required by git, but so helpful that is considered mandatory

+> **:fa-external-link: SEE ALSO**
+>
-- See [GitHub: Ignoring files](https://help.github.com/en/github/using-git/ignoring-files) for a general overview/reference about `.gitignore` files
+> - [GitHub: Ignoring files](https://help.github.com/en/github/using-git/ignoring-files) for a general overview/reference about `.gitignore` files

-- See [Git gitignore dotnet](git-gitignore-dotnet.1.0.0.md) for repositories based on Visual Studio, VS Code, and .NET in general

 ### :fa-file: `.gitattributes`

-Standard git customization file
+**Optional.** Standard git customization file

+> **:fa-external-link: SEE ALSO**
-- See [Customizing Git - Git Attributes](https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes) in the official git docs
+> - [Customizing Git - Git Attributes](https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes) in the official git docs
-- See [.gitattributes Best Practices](https://rehansaeed.com/gitattributes-best-practices/) and [Be a Git ninja: the .gitattributes file](https://medium.com/@pablorsk/be-a-git-ninja-the-gitattributes-file-e58c07c9e915) for practical use cases
+> - [.gitattributes Best Practices](https://rehansaeed.com/gitattributes-best-practices/) from Muhammad Rehan Saeed
+> - [Be a Git ninja: the .gitattributes file](https://medium.com/@pablorsk/be-a-git-ninja-the-gitattributes-file-e58c07c9e915) for practical use cases

 ### :fa-file: `gitversion.yml`

+**Optional.** Configuration file for GitVersion

+[GitVersion](https://github.com/GitTools/GitVersion) is the recommended tool to manage software versioning for code in Git repositories

 ### :fa-folder-open: `artifacts`

+**Ignore explicitly**.
 Used to store binary / compiled / minified results of running a *build*, typically in the context of a CI/CD pipeline

-Everything necessary to *deploy*/*release* the software will be generated / copied and stored in this folder during the *build* process
+Everything necessary to *deploy / release* the software will be generated / copied and stored in the `artifacts` folder during the *build* process

+> **:fa-exclamation-circle: WARNING**
+>
-> **Tip**: If you want to ensure the folder is committed to the repository, add a `README.md` file in the folder and ensure it's not ignored by git.
-Otherwise, this folder usually created by the build process
+> - The `artifacts` folder is created by the build process

-Contents of this folder should be ignored via the [.gitignore](#fa-file-gitignore) file, except for `README.md` mentioned in the *Tip* above
+> - This folder should be explicitly ignored via [.gitignore](#fa-file-gitignore) to avoid mistakes, since everything created in it must never be commited / pushed

 ```text
 artifacts